Topological invariance of Liouville structures for taut foliations and Anosov flows: Uniqueness of contact approximations

 We now consider an arbitrary contact structure $\xi \in \mathcal{V}$, as well as a contact structure $\widetilde{\xi} \in \mathcal{V}$ which is $\mathcal{I}$-standard in each of the $U_i$'s as in Proposition~\ref{prop:stdnbdgamma}.
 We think of the latter as a basepoint in $\mathcal{V}$.

 \paragraph{Homotopy near supporting vertices.}

-One first deforms the contact structure $\xi$ near the supporting vertices by considering small normal disks tangent to $\mathcal{I}$ and deforming the resulting characteristic foliations of $\xi$ into the one of $\widetilde{\xi}$, and finally applying Gray Stability exactly as in Vogel~\cite{V16}.
+One first deforms the contact structure $\xi$ near the supporting vertices by considering small disks transverse to $\xi$ and tangent to $\mathcal{I}$, deforming the resulting characteristic foliations of $\xi$ into those of $\widetilde{\xi}$, and finally applying Gray stability exactly as in Vogel~\cite{V16}.
 We then get a $1$-parameter family $\xi^0_t$ defined near the supporting vertices from $\xi^0_0 = \xi$ to $\xi^0_1 = \widetilde{\xi}$.
 This family is $C^0$-close to $T\mathcal{F}$ (see~\cite[Section 4C2]{V16}).

 \paragraph{Extending the homotopy near the $2$-skeleton.}

 We first consider an extension $\eta_t$ of $\xi^0_t$, $0 \leq t \leq 1$, where $\eta_t$ is a smooth family of plane fields in $\mathcal{V}$ such that \begin{itemize} \item $\eta_0 = \xi$, \item On all the polyhedra intersecting the complement of $\widehat{N}$, $\eta_1 = \widetilde{\xi}$, \item On all the polyhedra intersecting $N$, $\eta_t = \xi$ for all $t \in [0,1]$. \end{itemize} Recall that there is a layer of polyhedra between $N$ and $\widehat{N}$.